 The options don’t end here either.
 FSU recently announced an agreement with Sodexo that will bring an expanded menu of healthy and locally sourced fresh foods to campus.
 An alumni and celebrity chef, Art Smith, will serve as a campus Culinary Ambassador over the next ten years.
-This will mean many renovations, new dining and food programs; from residential dining to retail, concessions, and catering.
+This will mean many renovations, new dining, and food programs; from residential dining to retail, concessions, and catering.

 Another new option is from a company called Elevate.
 They will refund you for any unused meals if your student doesn’t love their FSU Off-Campus meal plan..
-Independent of FSU, this meal plan allows students to swipe at a nearby restaurant like Bento, Grits and Greenz, Catalina Café or Kubano (there are more).
+Independent of FSU, this meal plan allows students to swipe at a nearby restaurant like Bento, Grits, and Greenz, Catalina Café or Kubano (there are more).
 The meal plan rolls over to the next semester, but can also be used over school breaks including summer.
-There is an app students can use to order ahead (and pick up a meal to go a few minutes later), pay for meals and keep track of how many meals they have left.
+There is an app that students can use to order ahead (and pick up a meal to go a few minutes later), pay for meals, and keep track of how many meals they have left.
 This meal plan offers payment plans and will even save you 2% on the total meal plan price if you pay by check.
 For meal plan options, click here.

 Last, But Not Least

 If none of the above works for your student, we still suggest at least putting some GarnetBucks on his/her card as there are still many choices around campus.
 The dorms provide a small refrigerator/freezer (4.0 cubic ft.) and allow students to bring their own microwaves (700 watts max).
 Cooking is permitted in the residence hall kitchens, but pots and pans are not supplied.
 Students can head to any of the grocery stores by bus or car to purchase the food they need/want (see our blog on grocery stores) or choose amongst the many restaurants around town.
 We have blogs on these too, separated by breakfast, brunch, and dinner.